intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/keras-api.md

-# Keras-like API for BigDL
+# Use Keras-Like API for BigDL

 ## 1. Introduction
 Analytics Zoo provides __Keras-like API__ based on [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) for BigDL.
-Users, especially those familiar with Keras, can easily use our API to create a BigDL model and train, evaluate or tune it in a distributed fashion.
+Users, especially those familiar with Keras, can easily use the Keras-like API to create a BigDL model and train, evaluate or tune it in a distributed fashion.

 To define a model in Scala using the Keras-like API, now one just need to import the following packages: